Featured · client work

 The mark is the smallest piece.
 The application is the largest, and the most expensive to fix later.

 You can buy a perfectly good logo on Fiverr or 99designs for under $500.
 We have rebuilt sites for businesses whose Fiverr logos were better than the logos we would have produced for them, and we have left those logos in place.
-Logo design in Canada is a near-commoditized service — there are hundreds of competent freelancers, the deliverable is well understood, and the price has been compressed for a decade.
+Logo design in Canada is a near-commoditized service.
+There are hundreds of competent freelancers, the deliverable is well understood, and the price has been compressed for a decade.

 So if a small business owner has a logo they like, the logo is rarely the problem.
 The problem is that nothing else is in the system.